mindspore-ai/docs/tutorials/source_en/advanced_use/model_scripts_transformation.md

 > Assume the project is located at `/home/user/project/model_training`, users can use this command to add the project to `PYTHONPATH` : `export PYTHONPATH=/home/user/project/model_training:$PYTHONPATH`

-> MindConverter needs the original PyTourch scripts because of the reverse serialization.
+> MindConverter needs the original PyTorch scripts because of the reverse serialization.